-At some point in career, you probably have to work on a project where you need to track a device’s location.
-Chances are before starting your work, you’ll spend quite some time going through blogs and documentation about location tracking, GPS tracking, and all those things.
+At some point in your career, you probably have to work on a project where you need to track a device’s location.
+Before starting your work, you’ll spend quite some time going through blogs and documentation about location tracking, GPS tracking, and all those things.

 For new developers, google play services API can be the way to go.
 It contains several google related APIs such as maps, location, navigation, and many more.
-But sometimes when we want a bit more than just device tracking or location updates, the features provided by google play services might be a bit insufficient.
+But sometimes, when we want more than just device tracking or location updates, the features provided by google play services might be a bit insufficient.

 Quick link to the content

 - Purpose of this blog